mevdschee/php-crud-api/README.md

 [1,1]
 ```

-The number of primary key values in the URL should match the number of elements in the JSON array.
+The number of primary key values in the URL should match the number of elements in the JSON array (and be in the same order).

 This call uses a transaction and will either update all or no records.
 If the transaction fails it will return 'null'.